cdklabs/aws-delivlib/CONTRIBUTING.md

 3. Run `yarn build` (or `yarn watch`) to compile typescript
 4. Run `yarn test`

-## Build & Release Pipeline

-The build & release pipeline is defined in [`pipeline/delivlib.ts`](./pipeline/delivlib.ts).
-Surprisingly, it uses delivlib to synthesize the pipeline.

-You can use the following npm scripts to manage the pipeline:

-* Make sure to `yarn compile` (or `yarn watch`) to compile the pipeline code
-* `yarn pipeline-diff` - runs `cdk diff` against the deployed pipeline
-* `yarn pipeline-update` - runs `cdk deploy` to update the pipeline

 ## Testing

 We have good coverage of unit tests that should be testing the bulk of the logic in delivlib.
 For every contribution and change,